 What is the cancellation policy for events?

-If you are unable to attend the scheduled event as planned please notify our office at 303-871-4161 or firstname.lastname@example.org.
-Refunds will be issued in the original form of payment if a cancellation is received within 7 days of the event.
-Refunds will not be issued for late cancellations (less than 7 days notice), although registration may be assigned to another attendee at your discretion.
+If you are unable to attend the scheduled event as planned please notify our office at 303-871-4161 or email@example.com.
+Refunds will be issued in the original form of payment if a notification is received 7 business days prior to the event.
+Refunds will not be issued for late cancellations (fewer than 7 business days notice), although registration may be assigned to another attendee at your discretion.

 What is the process of complaint resolution?